josecanciani/jscore/README.md

 ```
 Test live: [https://codepen.io/josecanciani/pen/dyzJgWB](https://codepen.io/josecanciani/pen/dyzJgWB)

+#### `beforeRender` vs `afterRender`

+When rendering a node, there are two opportunities to add children `DomNode`s: `beforeRender` and `afterRender`.

+The difference lies in at what point the dom elements are inserted into the parent nodes.
+When using `beforeRender`, the nodes are added to the the object's element tree at a point when this tree is still **not** in the browser's DOM. `afterRender`, in contrast, is executed once the element tree has been added to the browser's DOM.

+You will almost always use `beforeRender` so that all the tree is added at once, which should be faster and won't produce browser hiccups.
+But there is a situation when you do need the element inside the DOM, like when using an external Chart library that depends on a container to be already rendered in the browser.

+Adding children can be done with the `append` and `appendBefore` methods.
+They will be added inside your main DOM Element (the one returned in the `createDomNode` method.
+See bellow on how to position children into other parts of the tree.

-### Emitter class: custom events
+### Events: the Emitter class

-`proto/Emitter.js`'s Emitter is a base class that provides a pub/sub-like functionality for objects.
+`Emitter` (from `proto/Emitter.js`) is a base class that provides a pub/sub-like functionality for objects.
 All DomNodes extend from Emitter, so you can listen and dispatch custom events from any of them.

 Let's create a new DomNode, containing a button that we can listen to from our app: